ExaESM-WP4/Jupyter-HPC-performance/README.md

 Especially during times with already high metadata load, the overhead associated with reading and writing operations on lots of small files can become a major bottleneck and very long JupyterLab and/or Jupyter kernel environment start-up times might be experienced.

 The intention here was to illustrate the usefulness of containerized Jupyter environments especially on those systems that rely on distributed storage infrastructure.
-A quick analysis of Jupyter start-up times can be viewed [here](./analysis.ipynb).
+A quick analysis of Jupyter start-up time characteristics across several machines is shown in the Jupyter notebook [here](./analysis.ipynb).

 ## Deploy logging